-When it is known that a pupil has a social worker, the DSL always considers this information to ensure decisions prioritise the pupil's safety, welfare, and educational outcomes.
+When it is known that a learner has a social worker, the DSL always considers this information to ensure decisions prioritise the learner's safety, welfare, and educational outcomes.
 For instance, this may guide responses to:

-- Unauthorised absences or missing education where safeguarding risks are identified; - Provision of pastoral or academic support as appropriate.
+- Missing education where safeguarding risks are identified. - Provision of pastoral or academic support as appropriate.

+9.3.
 Looked-after and Previously Looked-after Children